olly-larkin/hlp2020-verilog/lhl2617/README.md

 ## Individual Statement
 * Code will be inserted into Team part after `Verishot.AST` and `Verishot.Netlist` modules, as this module requires the output from the netlist which follows output  of the AST module.
 * I wrote the SVG library (`Verishot.SVG`) located in `../libs/svg.fs`.
 This is intended to be a easy-to-use and easy-to-extend generic SVG library.
-The library currently contains SVG elements required for this module and also for another teammate's module (`Verishot.Waveform`), but can be easily extended to contain more SVG elements.
+The library currently contains SVG elements required by this module and also for another teammate's module (`Verishot.Waveform`), but can be easily extended to contain more SVG elements.
+There is also support for CSS stylesheets and JavaScript scripts.
 * This module heavily relies on core types (located in `../libs/core_types.fs`) co-developed by the team.
 We discussed on the interfacing types before and during work to make sure the features supported are adequate.

+## Tests
+Tests are located in `test` and can be run using `dotnet run` in the `test` directory.
+There are a combination of pre-defined `Expecto` tests as well as generated `FsCheck` property-based tests.

+`test/visualiser/util_test.fs` demonstrates varied testing methodology, including use of arbitrary modifiers to generate custom property-based tests.

+The `Expecto` testbench is designed to be easily-extendable, and the definition of a `Expecto` test list is simply a list of `(name, input, expected output)` tuples.
+The test lists are then passed on to test generators to create `async` tests.